 To help you better understand “blood split” motions, our California DUI defense lawyers discuss, below:

-- 1. What is a “blood split”?
+- 1. What is a blood split?

-1. What is a “blood split”?
+1. What is a blood split?

-Unlike blood samples, breath samples cannot be saved.
+This only applies if you elected to (or were required to) take a blood test.4 Many drivers elect to give a breath sample, which cannot be saved.
 This is the major advantage of choosing a blood test over a breath test after a drunk driving arrest.

-A driver is required to take a blood test when:
+You are required to take a blood test when:

 - A breath testing machine is not available;6 or